Substance Use

 How to Detox From Methamphetamine Safely

-Methamphetamine is a highly addictive and dangerous chemical stimulant.
+Methamphetamine is a highly addictive and dangerous stimulant drug that affects the central nervous system.
 Meth abuse is a rampant problem in the U.S. Between 2015 and 2018, 1.6 million adults used meth each year.
+It usually comes in three forms: powder, base, and crystal meth.

-Short-term and long-term effects of using this drug can lead to severe health problems and death in more tragic cases.
+Short-term and long-term effects of meth use can lead to severe health problems and can be life-threatening for meth users.
+(1)

 With intense cravings and other painful, difficult withdrawal symptoms, it is highly recommended that in order to make a full recovery safely, users participate in a methamphetamine detox program at a licensed treatment center.